Welcome to the WalkMe Help Center

 • BBCode: “alt” or “title” tags can also be added manually as part of the BBcode

-Accessibility for Launchers
+Accessibility for launchers

 • Description: Screen readers will read the description of the Launcher